edoriggio/instagram-duplicates-bot/README.md

 # InstagramDuplicates

 ## Short description
-This script logs into a user's Instagram account and checks if, given an image, this is already present in the user's profile page (i.e. the photo is a duplicate).
+This script logs into a user's Instagram account and checks if the given image, is already present in the user's profile page (i.e. the photo is a duplicate).

 **Python version - 3.6.9**